microsoft/vscode-jupyter/TELEMETRY.md

     - Properties:
         - `result`: `<see below>`
+        Note if we did or did not find a preferred kernel.
         Possible values include:
             - `'found'`
             - `'notfound'`
             - `'failed'`
         - `language`: `string`
+        Language of the target notebook or interactive window
         - `hasActiveInterpreter`?: `boolean`
+        If we have an active interpreter or not.
         - `resourceType`?: `<see below>`
         Used to determine whether this event is related to a Notebooks or Interactive window.
         Possible values include: